 The model-generated standard deviations are roughly in line with the empirical counterparts for output, consumption, investment, assets, and deposits.
-On the other hand, under the benchmark calibration net income and retained earnings are more volatile in the model than in the data.
-The lower probability of survival of bankers ε would reduce the volatility of net worth to its empirical counterpart but at the cost of reducing the volatility of all bank variables.
+On the other hand, under the benchmark calibration retained earnings are more volatile in the model than in the data.
+Reducing the probability of survival of bankers ε would reduce the volatility of net worth to its empirical counterpart but at the cost of reducing the volatility of all bank variables.
 Intuitively, a lower probability of survival makes bankers maximize current net worth, thereby reducing its standard deviation.
-In section ?? we perform robustness analysis relative to the parameter ε .
 We speculate however that the reason why net income is more volatile in our model is that banks make extensive use of reserves and provisions to spread the effects of losses and charge offs over time.
 This makes net income and consequently retained earnings relatively smooth in the data.
 Our model does not allow for reserves.
 There is also empirical evidence suggesting that firms (and banks) smooth dividends over time.
 Dividend smoothing would affect the temporal profile of retained earnings as well as the cyclicality of the return to bank stocks.
 We plan to incorporate these features in our model in future research.

-In the model equity is less volatile while the equity-to-asset ratio is more volatile than in the data.
+In the model equity is less volatile while the equity-to-asset ratio is slightly more volatile than in the data.
 The model predicts a negative correlation between stocks X and retained earnings N in response to a shock to capital quality, as seen in figure 4.
 When the assets of the bank are hit by a negative shock, net worth inevitably falls but the bank maintains the capital ratio in line with requirements by issuing stocks.
 As a result equity, which is the sum of net worth and the value of stocks, displays little volatility.
 This in turn makes the equity-to-asset ratio more volatile because equity responds little at the numerator of the ratio while assets move more at the denominator.
-The standard deviation of bank stocks X, however, is higher in our model than in the data.10 This finding suggests that issuing stocks may be costly.
+The standard deviation of bank stocks X, however, is higher in our model than in the data.14 This finding suggests that issuing stocks may be more costly than assumed in our paper.